A/B testing methodology

 Historical benchmarks simplify sample size requirement calculations and provide us with a better understanding of the time required to run a test (i.e. the amount of time required to collect enough data/reach a large enough sample).

 Once this has been established, you will need to establish the MDE (Minimum Detectable Effect Size).
-You can learn more about the .
+You can learn more about the MDE statistic in this section.

 The success criteria of an A/B test is based on one to two clearly defined measures, and how an intervention hopes to influence them i.e. increase, decrease, or change (regardless of direction).
 Clearly defined measures ensure the ability to quantify the impact of interventions, thereby allowing you to measure the success or failure of a test.